SivaaB/mkdocs_gdsc_sop/README.md

 For Reference Only
 </pre>

-<br>This is a repository to encapsulate everything learned in relation to MkDocs and use it to create a MarkDown Documentation for my GDSC Council Application.
+<br>This is a repository to encapsulate everything learned in relation to MkDocs and using it to create a MarkDown Documentation for my GDSC Council Application.
 Link to Tutorial mentioned above.

 </p>